j4mesanthony/bnb/README.md

 npm run dev
 ```

+The app will be available at [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).

-## Running Migrations & Starting the API
+### Running Migrations & Starting the API

 1. **Navigate to the API project directory:**